SoumilBhandari/NeuraBand/README.md

 NeuraBand takes the opposite approach: **continuous, passive monitoring**.
 By wearing one unobtrusive band, a subject contributes a 24/7 stream of prodromal biomarkers — the kind of longitudinal signal that periodic assessments simply cannot capture.

+Detection, though, is only the first step.
+The early window NeuraBand opens is also the **treatable** window — the sooner decline is caught, the sooner lifestyle changes, medication, and clinical care can begin.
+Earlier, better-informed intervention is what gives a person the best chance of **slowing how fast Alzheimer's progresses**, and that is the outcome NeuraBand is built for.

 Four of the ten tracked modalities are *primary* AD biomarkers, each chosen for a documented link to neurodegeneration: